Las Vegas Casinos Offer Canadians "At Par" Discount

 "At Par has created real momentum with our Canadian guests right out of the gate,” Stevens said.

-Under the “At Par” program, Canadian visitors and locals also will have a chance to purchase tickets at the favorable rate to performances by Canadian disc jockey and producer Excision on April 24-25 at the Downtown Las Vegas Events Center.
-Stevens is the Events Center's CEO.
+Under the “At Par” program, Canadian visitors and locals will also have a chance to purchase tickets at a favorable rate for performances by Canadian disc jockey and producer Excision on April 24-25 at the Downtown Las Vegas Events Center.
+Stevens is the CEO of the Events Center.

 Other efforts are underway to attract Canadian visitors.
 This week, the LVCVA board approved a three-year, $3.5 million program to promote Las Vegas in Canada, according to KLAS-TV.